alisonludick/first-cloud-portfolio/README.md

-# first-cloud-portfolio
+# My Serverless Portfolio with AWS and ReactJS

-I'm following the ACloudGuru tutorial for setting up a portfolio on AWS Cloud using ReactJS
+This is the first portfolio, well site actually, that I've created in the cloud using AWS and ReactJS, following a tutorial on acloudguru.